 Chamomile has the misfortune of being famous for one thing.
-Ask almost anyone and they will tell you it helps you sleep — and then move on, as if that were the whole story.
+Most people know it as a sleep herb — and then stop there, as if that were the whole story.
 It is not even close to the whole story.
+German chamomile, Matricaria chamomilla, does considerably more than help you sleep.
+It has been working quietly on digestion, on skin, on anxiety, on inflammation for four thousand years.
+It is time to know it properly.

 Digestion and the Gut